clerisy47/Data-Science-Practice-Problems/README.md

-This repository contains a collection of practice problems related to C-Programminng, DSA, Data Science, ML, etc
+This repository contains collection of practice problems related to C-Programminng, DSA, Data Science, ML, etc